EcoFlowJS/eco-flow/CONTRIBUTING.md

 ## Feature requests

-For feature requests, please raise them on the [Discord](https://discord.gg/vNnahQ72) at `request-feature` Channel.
+For feature requests, please raise them on the `request-feature` channel of [Discord](https://discord.gg/vNnahQ72).

 ## Pull-Requests